Eduard Weiter: Death

-Weiter did not face trial, as he fled Dachau immediately before its liberation and made it to castle Schloss Itter in Austria, where he died under mysterious circumstances.
+Weiter did not face trial, as he fled Dachau immediately before its liberation in mid-April 1945 and reached a Dachau subcamp near castle Schloss Itter in Austria, where he died under mysterious circumstances.

-According to Paul Reynaud, on Wednesday May 2, 1945, after drunkenly bragging about the recent executions he had ordered at Dachau, Weiter shot and killed himself.
+According to Paul Reynaud, Weiter committed suicide by gunshot after drunkenly bragging about the recent executions he had ordered at Dachau.
+The date is given as either 27 April or 2 May.
+However, historian Tom Segev states that he may have been killed by a fellow SS member angry at his lack of ideological conviction.
 He was unceremoniously buried outside the walls of the castle in an unmarked grave.
-However, historian Tom Segev states that he may have been killed by a fellow SS member angry at his lack of ideological conviction.